brandonio21/serverbackup/README.md

 This backup script is run everyday using a systemd service/timer.

 TODO:
-* cleanup backups on run. should have backups for the last 14 days (config file)
 * cleanup partial backups (backups that do not have METADATA file)
-* create 'latest' symlink
 * don't create new backups if nothing has changed. maybe dump dbs to disk and use rsync to manage this?
 * allow multiple backups